nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

 All of the following options can be can be specified within a Nextflow config file.

+All of the following options can be can be specified within a Nextflow config file.

 ### Executors

 Nextflow pipelines will run locally by default.